silvodesigns/Blog-Landing-Page/README.md

 ### Continued development
 I am thinking on developing this site further and moving beyond the requirements for the challenge.
-I want to add a form for log in and register and connect them to an actual SQl database using Node.js; user authentication and token and further down the line , the ability to actually write blog posts for users.
+I want to add a form for log in and register;connect them to an actual SQL database using Node.js; user authentication and token.
+Also, the ability for users to actually write blog posts as going the extra mile and keep my skills sharp.
-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [CSS trikcs](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - I contanstly refered to this site to make sure I was using up to date responsive syntax.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author